eicrud/eicrud/CONTRIBUTING.md

 - [Commit Message Guidelines](#commit-message-guidelines)

 ## Submitting an Issue
-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists.
+Before you submit an issue, consider searching the issues' list, maybe an issue for your problem already exists.

 ### Got a Question or Problem?